 Spring is here and summer is right around the corner.
 Before you know it, school will be out and the kids will be home looking for things to do.

-Many of these items can be found at garage sales and consignment sales/stores which can save you money for that summer vacation you're planning.
+Many of these items can be found at garage sales, consignment stores or the $1 bins at Target which can help save you money for that summer vacation you're planning ;)

 1. Books, books, books

 Make a list of what your kids are reading, what author they might like or books you want to introduce your kids to this summer.
 You can find low-cost books at garage sales, consignment sales and library books sales.

 Or consider hosting a 'Book Trade' among neighborhood families so everyone can be ready for some summer reading!